-If you are having trouble making up your mind whom to vote for and are hoping for further information, bear in mind: a timely mail-in ballot CANNOT BE CHANGED!
+So if you are having trouble making up your mind whom to vote for, bear in mind: a timely mail-in ballot CANNOT BE CHANGED!
 Get all the info you need to be SURE about your votes!

 If you qualify as an absentee voter, you must vote by absentee ballot.
 You will need to indicate your reason, either

 • I will be absent from my municipality

 • I have an illness or physical disability

 Otherwise, the process is the same as for mail-in voting.

 There is also a provision for emergency absentee voting if a sudden emergency (like being hospitalized) after the absentee ballot application deadline prevents you from going to the polls as planned.

 WHAT IF I HAVE TROUBLE GETTING MY BALLOT?

 If you applied for a mail-in ballot but have not received it within 2 or 3 weeks after you applied or after 50 days before the election, whichever is later, call Voter Services at (610) 344-6410 and inquire.